orgua/shepherd_v2_planning/10_concept_testbed.rst

 Control-Server
     - one control-server that contains: user accounts, web interface, shepherd controller, measurement data
     - needs linux from debian-family, python 3.7+, ansible
-    - >>100 GB scratch area
+    - 4 - 20 TB scratch area
     - Port 80 accessible from the internet
     - manageable from the intranet
     - needs access to vLAN of RF-Nodes (mostly ssh-based)
     - **ZIH-Requirements**:
         - managed by ZIH with Centreon
         - for access from internet the server needs a security-concept -> needs to pass Greenbone Security Manager Test (GSM-Test)
-        - access via subdomain, cfaed, tu-website
+        - access via subdomain, cfaed, tu-website -> SSL-Certificate
         - no SSH from Internet

 Data-Storage Constraints